-Institute of Management Accountants (IMA) Standards

-Members are obligated to

-- Public

-- Their profession

-The organizations they serve.

-Integrity and Objectivity

-Conflicts should be avoided or disclosed;

-Don't take gifts, favors, hospitality that may influence a decision;

-Stay away from activities that may prejudice your ability to carry out your duties ethically;

-Avoid discreditable activities;

-Convey professional opinion objectively (both favorable and unfavorable);

-Disclose any constraints or professional limitations that would impact your judgment or successful performance of an activity.

-EPE Module 5 - Codes of Conduct Copyright © Richard S. Mark

-Institute of Management Accountants (IMA) Standards

-•Conflicts

-Resolve ethical issues using

-Organizational standards.
-If unresolved

-Discuss with next level management that is not involved in the issue;

-Take to supervisory groups such as Board of Directors, executive committee, trustees, etc.

-• Don't take the issue outside the organization unless legally prescribed; and, if all

-else fails,

-Seek discussion with an objective advisor.

-CPE Module 5 - Codes of Conduct Copyright & Richard S. Mark Silde #62

-ENG Module 5 - Codes of Conduct Copyright & Richard S. Mark Stude #42

-Institute of Management Accountants (IMA) Standards

-•Competence
+Institute of Management Accountants (IMA) Standards Members are obligated to - Public Their profession - The organizations they serve.
+Integrity and Objectivity - Conflicts should be avoided or disclosed; - Don't take gifts, favors, hospitality that may influence a decision; - Stay away from activities that may prejudice your ability to carry out your duties ethically; - Avoid discreditable activities; - Convey professional opinion objectively (both favorable and unfavorable); Disclose any constraints or professional limitations that would impact your judgment or successful performance of an activity.
+Institute of Management Accountants (IMA) Standards Conflicts - Resolve ethical issues using • Organizational standards.
+If unresolved - Discuss with next level management that is not involved in the issue; - Take to supervisory groups such as Board of Directors, executive committee, trustees, • Don't take the issue outside the organization unless legally prescribed; and, if all else fails, • Seek discussion with an objective advisor.
+CPE Module 5 - Codes of Conduct Copyright © Richard S. Mark Slide #62 Institute of Management Accountants (IMA) Standards Competence

 - Competence includes

-ongoing knowledge development;
+- ongoing knowledge development;

 - Follow relevant standards when performing professional duties

 - Laws

 - Regulations

 - Technical standards

 - Confidentiality

 - Disclose confidential information only when

 - Part of your professional duties; or

 - legally required.

 - Monitor and instruct subordinates about confidentiality responsibilities.

-- \bullet Personally or through others, don't use confidential information for unethical or illegal advantage.
+- Personally or through others, don't use confidential information for unethical or illegal advantage.